What is Eyelid Surgery (Blepharoplasty)?

 Surgical techniques allow for the removal of excess skin, repositioning or removal of herniating fat, and tightening of the lid support system.
-This can reshape and dramatically rejuvenate the eyes while still creating a natural looking result.
+This can reshape and rejuvenate the eyes while still providing a natural looking result.
 Dr. Sailon performs lower eyelid blepharoplasty through both external (subciliary) or internal (transconjunctival) approaches as necessary.
 Fat grafting can be a useful adjunct to address volume loss of the cheek or eyelids.

 What role do fillers (Restylane or Juvederm) play in eyelid rejuvenation?

 Fillers serve to fill areas of natural hollowness or counter the effects of aging-related volume loss.
 They are particularly useful in the tear trough (where the lower eyelid and cheek meet), the cheek, and the upper eyelids.
 Dr. Sailon often uses a cannula technique, where a hollow, blunt needle is passed under the skin to safely inject this region.
 A cannula also has the added benefit of reducing post-injection bruising and swelling.

 The effect of fillers can be limited depending on your anatomy.
-During your consultation, Dr. Sailon will examine you and recommend that which is best.
+During your consultation, Dr. Sailon will examine you and recommend that which is most appropriate.

 Upper eyelid surgery only can be performed in the office with a local anesthetic (numbing medicine).
-For surgery involving the lower eyelids, Dr. Sailon typically recommends undergoing your procedure in an operating room for your comfort.
+For surgery involving the lower eyelids, Dr. Sailon recommends undergoing your procedure in an operating room for your comfort and safety.
 Surgery is performed only at fully accredited operating rooms with board-certified anesthesiologists to ensure your safety.
 You will be able to go home shortly after your procedure.

 After surgery, you will be encouraged to use gentle cool compresses around your eyes to reduce swelling.
 Eyelid surgery is generally a quick recovery with minimal discomfort.
 A week off from work is recommended, but many will be able to return sooner.
 Swelling and bruising can be visible for 1-2 weeks.
 Exercise can be resumed 2 weeks after surgery typically.